 Selecting the Right Oboe or Bassoon Reed

 Selecting the correct reed can be a difficult task especially when you are new to the double reed world.
 It can take months, some times years to narrow down which reed is best for you.
-This because everyone has individual preferences and choosing the right reed is subjective.
+This is because everyone has individual preferences and choosing the right reed is subjective.
 This post is meant to be general guideline as to which strength and type of reed you should choose.

 We will start with reed strengths.
 Oboe and bassoon reeds are most commonly offered in five strengths: Soft, Medium Soft, Medium, Medium Hard, and Hard.
 Each reed company has their own rating systems so a medium from one brand might be slightly different than a medium reed from anther brand.
 The following is a general idea of each read strength.